DeepPavlovAdmin/convai/index.md

 <span style="color:red">_**25th of June, 2017**_ </span>| **Qualification Round is closed.**
 <span style="color:red">_**2nd of July, 2017**_  </span>| **Notification of acceptance.**  Teams for the Human Evaluation Round are selected.
 _24th-30th of July, 2017_ | **Human Evaluation Round.** One week NLP summer school - [DeepHack Turing](http://turing.deephack.me/).
 Teams, school participants and volunteers evaluate solutions of qualified teams.
 Evaluation is done remotely via a messaging platform.
 _1st of September, 2017_ | **1st Dataset is published.** Data collected at the Human Evaluation Round is published.
+Dataset is integrated with the [ParlAI framework](http://parl.ai/) for the efficient training of models.
 Teams tune their solutions on the 1st Dataset.
 _12th of November, 2017_ | **Submission of conversational agents is closed.** Teams submit final solutions for the NIPS Live Competition.
 _20th of November - 3rd of December, 2017_ | **Pre-NIPS Human Evaluation.** Teams and volunteers start to evaluate solutions of teams.
 Evaluation is done remotely via a messaging platform.
 _4th-9th of December, 2017_ | **Conversational Intelligence Live Competition at NIPS.** Teams, conference participants and volunteers continue to evaluate solutions of teams.
 Announcement of winners.